 In most ‘mystery symptom’ medical cases a very careful and searching first consultation is the cornerstone of a successful outcome.

-Second consultations last 30 to 40 minutes and usually take place about from 3 to 4 weeks after the initial consultation.
+Second consultations last 30 to 40 minutes and usually take place about 3 to 4 weeks after the initial consultation.
 At this consultation I integrate medical history with the findings from the investigations and I usually then put a first treatment plan in place.
 Sometimes if the situation is less complicated and no tests have to go abroad, then the first follow-up consultation may be in 2 to 3 weeks.

 Third and subsequent consultations last 30 to 40 minutes and usually take place 6 to 12 weeks after the second consultation.

 Because we have such long consultation times we need two full working days notice of a change of appointment.
 E.g. we need to know by Wednesday afternoon if an appointment for the following Monday is being cancelled.

 If you cancel a booking consultation at Drummartin Clinic at short notice you will be charged half of the fee for that appointment.
 Brief notice cancellations inconvenience the practice and deprive other patients of needed appointments.